named-data/NLSR/docs/beginners-guide.rst

 An updated list of the packages and programs that need to be installed before installing ndn-cxx, is provided at [NDN-cxx]_.
-This list is also reproduced bellow with the commands to verify that all the packages have been installed in the system.
+This list is also reproduced below with the commands to verify that all the packages have been installed in the system.
 The following commands should be run as root: